17ms/golfed.xyz/content/about.md

 Hello, my name is Arttu.

 I study Information Technology in the University of Turku.
-My interests form around information security, backend solutions & Unix systems administration.
-For further information check out my [Github](https://github.com/17ms) & [CV](/cv.pdf).
+My interests consist of cybersecurity, Windows/Unix systems administration & software development.
+For more information please check out my [Github](https://github.com/17ms) & [CV](/cv.pdf).

 ## Why have a website when LinkedIn exists?

 In my opinion a personal website is a much more creative way to display the same information.
-It also provides the chance to be in charge of your own data instead of Microsoft if one cares about such things.
+It also provides the chance to be in charge of your own content if one cares about such things.

 ## Contact